dherik/dherik.github.io/_posts/2020-04-18-microservices-size.md

 - Throw away microservice code, because wrong assumptions were made at the beginning of the project.
 - The team can't rely on the system without a big (and complex) end-to-end test suite running daily.

-So, when starting a project about a business core that you know almost nothing, you need to assume a **humble** position on your code too.
+So, when starting a project about a business that the team knows almost nothing, the team needs to assume a **humble** and **defensive** position on their code too.

 But you can ask: